njbennett/workstation/README.md

 This script assumes you have git installed, which will require installing xcode on a new Mac.
 You can install xcode by running `git` on the command line.

+You don't need to install iterm2, the script will do it for you.

 To set up a new workstation, clone this repo and then run

 ```